Justifiable and Excusable defences under the IPC

 Justifiable defences are those that are provided in circumstances when the accused’s actions are legally justified.
 Such activities are deemed crimes under regular conditions, yet they are regarded as bearable and non-punishable under particular situations.
 Justifiable defences are those acts that are only accepted in specified conditions.

 - Judicial Acts [Section 77 and 78]

-Section 77 of the Judicial Act provides a defense to judges who are acting judicially and believe in good faith that such power has been granted to them by law.
+Section 77 of the Judicial Act provides a defence to judges who are acting judicially and believe in good faith that such power has been granted to them by law.
 As a result, this rule protects judges from criminal procedure.
-A person who has committed an act in accordance with an order or judgment of the Court of Justice is entitled to a defense under Section 78.
-This is a unique clause that allows a mistake of law to be used as a defense to a limited extent.
+A person who has committed an act by an order or judgment of the Court of Justice is entitled to a defence under Section 78.
+This is a unique clause that allows a mistake of law to be used as a defence to a limited extent.